Registration Process Guide

 Academic Advising

-All matriculated undergraduate students are required to use an Alternate PIN for Registration.
-New Alternate Pins are assigned every registration term, so the Alternate PIN you used last term is no longer valid.
-You will receive your new Alternate PIN from your advisor.
-It is recommended that students enter their pin days prior to registration to make sure it is correct.
+All matriculated undergraduate students are required to use a PIN for Registration.
+New registration PINs are assigned every registration term; thus, any prior registration PINs are no longer valid.
+You will receive your new registration PIN from your advisor.
+It is recommended that students enter their pin days prior to registration to make sure it is valid.

 Course Selection Worksheet

-As you plan your schedule with your advisor, record the CRNs in the Course Selection Worksheet so that you may reference them during your online registration session.
-Your advisor's signature is not required for online registration, however, you may wish to keep a copy of the worksheet with you.
+As you plan your schedule with your advisor, record the CRNs in the Course Selection Worksheet (PDF) so that you may reference them during your online registration session.
+Your advisor's signature is not required for online registration; however, you may wish to keep a copy of the worksheet with you.

 Course Loads

 An undergraduate student must be registered for at least 12 credits to be classified as full-time.
 Being enrolled in less than 12 credits will result in part-time student status.
-This status may affect: housing, financial aid, tuition billing, Veteran's Administration, NCAA, or other athletic eligibility.
+This status may affect housing, financial aid, tuition billing, Veteran's Administration, NCAA, or other athletic eligibility.
 It is the student's responsibility to monitor their own enrollment status.
-Within your undergraduate tuition, you can enroll up to 18 credits.
-To enroll in over 18 credits, you will need special permissions and will accrue additional fees.
-Please see the Registrar's Office if you have any questions or view the Additional Credit form.

 Courses Not Available for Online Registration